Creating and sending invitation emails

 4. Select the email template from the dropdown list

-5. Click “Switch”
+5. Click “Change”

-Note: If sending different invitation emails to invitees, the assigning of the email template should be done in batches.
+Note: If sending different invitation emails to invitees, assigning the email template should be done in batches.
 Use the page filters to show just one attendee category, then select all and assign the email template.
 Repeat until all invitees have an email template assigned.

 Sending invitation emails

-After invitation emails (email templates) have been created and tested, and categories assigned to invitees (optional), the invitation emails are now ready to be sent!
+After invitation emails (email templates) have been created and tested and categories assigned to invitees (optional), the invitation emails are now ready to be sent!

 When ready, invitations can be sent by taking the following steps: